-This is the first of nine posts about my trip to Russia.
-It is inspired by a piece of travel writing call La Russie en 1839, published in 1843 and written by the now forgotten Marquis de Custine who caused furor when he savagely criticised Russia and its people.
+This commences the first of nine lettres about my trip to Russia.
+It is inspired by a piece of travel writing called La Russie en 1839, published in 1843 and written by the now forgotten Marquis de Custine, a French homosexual aristocrat who provoked furor when he savagely criticised Russia and its people following his travels throughout the Russian Empire.
 Historians have attributed the work’s inherent negativity for the stereotypes that prevail about Russian society today, and all I can hope to do is to counter this and the freshly transmitted vitriol pinging about the airwaves with humorous, soulful tales of my time en Russie.

 Par Gavino di Vino

 J’ai commencé hier mon voyage en Russie.

 Ce qui m’a frappé dès le premier abord, was how there is a definite split in the realities coexisting in the Russian Federation.
 Its Soviet past bleeds into its capitalist present; the twinkle of the mythical tsarist regime, an imagined bedrock from which Russian culture stems, collides with the eternal phantom of the мужик.
 An intense kindness and warmth inhabit the души of a people that has had such a serious history.
 And still has a serious present.